 US House Prices in Gold

-So it’s probably reasonable to assume that the trend was similar during the 1930’s depression era here too.
+So perhaps it’s reasonable to assume that the trend was similar during the 1930’s depression era here too?

 Now, let’s refer back to the New Zealand graph (reproduced again below for ease of comparison).
 Note how at the end of the 70’s the housing/gold ratio drops down to almost 50 oz of gold to buy the median house!

-If history repeats, and the trends in the US and UK are similar to NZ, could we be heading down close to 50 ounces again by the end of the current cycle?
+If history repeats, and the trends in the US and UK are similar to New Zealand, could we be heading down close to 50 ounces again by the end of the current cycle?

 Also worth noting is that house prices in NZ dollar terms have continued to rise up to the current date.
+So far even COVID-19 hasn’t put much of a dent in them.
 However, when priced in gold, housing peaked in 2005 at 472 ounces (see the peak of the orange line above).

 So, at first glance it may seem like you’ve “missed the boat” if you didn’t sell housing and buy gold in 2005 when the top was in at close to 500 oz.